-- Community Identity: Protect open lands that surround and differentiate the county's urban areas and contribute to the unique scenic character of the county. - Healthy Communities: Protect open space and publicly accessible lands in and near cities and communities and connect people with protected lands.
+- Agricultural Lands: Protect lands that support diverse, sustainable, and productive agriculture. - Community Identity: Protect open lands that surround and differentiate the County's urban areas and contribute to the unique scenic character of the County. - Healthy Communities: Protect open space and publicly accessible